Tantra Yoga Meditation: The Bhagavad Gita

 £120 including course materials and recordings of the complete course.

-Contact us about this class OR TO BOOK NOW In this evening class we will combine meditation practice with deep inner enquiry using the philosophical and spiritual guidance of the Bhagavad Gita from the Tantric perspective.
+In this evening class we will combine meditation practice with deep inner enquiry using the philosophical and spiritual guidance of the Bhagavad Gita from the Tantric perspective.
 The Gita is a revered and major text which can be approached on many levels: as song or poem; as the story of the warrior Arjuna and his beloved friend and spiritual teacher Krishna; but primarily as a deep enquiry into the nature of consciousness, and how to find liberation from the suffering and perpetual spinning of the mind and identities we call 'ego'.
 The Gita is also a very practical guide for how to lives one’s life on a path of consciousness.

 Each week we will focus on a key passage or chapter of the Gita and explore it through discussion, inner enquiry, meditation and mantra.
 We will approach it particularly through the Tantra Yoga path to conscious awakening.